askui/askui/docs/docs/general/02-Getting Started/writing-your-first-test.md

 If your jest config file e.g. `jest.config.ts` is not in your root folder you can use `--config` to specify the location of your config file.
 In this example the config file is in the `test` folder, that's why we need to provide the location our config file.

 You should now see the test suite being executed inside the shell and, actually, your cursor should move to some text shown on your screen and click on that text. :tada: Congratulations!
 You just executed your first test suite using askui.

+### Troubleshooting

+If you are having problems with the test execution, [have a look at our Troubleshooting page](../07-Troubleshooting/index.md)